-Working as a contractor within the mining industry comes with its own unique rewards and challenges.
+Working as a mining contractor within the mining industry comes with its own unique rewards and challenges.

-While having adequate insurance cover plays an important part in any successful business, having the right kind of insurance is especially important for those operating in the mining industry.
+While having adequate mining insurance policy cover plays an important part in any successful business, having the right kind of insurance is especially important for those operating in the mining industry.
 Whether it’s mine site auto electrician, project manager, air leg miner, welder boilermaker, mechanical diesel fitter or mining contractors, mining insurance policy protects the liability for any damages resulting from your physical actions and professional services in mine site.

-In particular, there are 3 types of insurance required in the mining industry: public liability insurance, professional indemnity insurance and motor vehicle insurance.
+In particular, there are 3 types of insurance required for the mining industry: public liability insurance, professional indemnity insurance and motor vehicle insurance.

-In a world that is becoming increasingly litigious, professional indemnity insurance should be considered a “must-have” for all small businesses and contractors who are working within the mining industry.
+In a world that is becoming increasingly litigious, professional indemnity insurance should be considered a “must-have” for all contractors who are working within the mining industry.
 Unlike public liability insurance which covers damages caused by physical actions (e.g. an incident on-site where a worker is injured or property is damaged), professional indemnity insurance covers financial losses resulting from error or omission.
 For example, an engineer may be contracted by a mining company to design new infrastructure.
 But due to a mistake in the design, the infrastructure is found to be faulty.
 The mining company can then sue the engineer to recoup the cost of the failed project.
 In this case, professional indemnity insurance would cover the engineer’s legal costs, as well as paying out any necessary compensation.
-Having adequate professional indemnity insurance can give you peace of mind when dealing with large mining companies, enabling you to concentrate on the work at hand.
+Having adequate mining insurance policy can give you peace of mind when dealing with large mining companies, enabling you to concentrate on the work at hand.